William Travilla: Early life

 Travilla was born and raised in Los Angeles.
 During adolescence, became interested in art and enrolled at Chouinard Art Institute in Los Angeles.
 When Travilla was sixteen, he began to frequent burlesque clubs in order to design the dancers' costumes.
 He sold pencil sketches of costume designs to the showgirls.
-After inheriting $5,000 from his grandfather, Travilla used the money to travel.
+After inheriting US$5,000 from his grandfather, Travilla used the money to travel.
 He spent a year in the South Seas and Tahiti, an area which influenced his art work and designs.
 After being designated 4F due to flat feet, Travilla enrolled at Woodbury University where he studied fashion designing.
 He graduated in 1941.

 Career

 Upon graduating from Woodbury, Travilla began working at Western Costume in Hollywood as ghost-sketcher for studio designers.
 After a stint at Western, Travilla took a job designing at Jack's of Hollywood.
 At Jack's, he was given assignments working for ice skater and actress Sonja Henie as well as for United Artists and Columbia Pictures.

 Travilla began selling Tahiti-inspired paintings at the popular tiki bar Don The Beachcomber.
 Actress Ann Sheridan began collecting Travilla's work and, shortly thereafter, requested that Warner Bros. hire Travilla as her personal costume designer.
 His designs for Sheridan were featured in the 1947 film noir Nora Prentiss.
 The film was a hit and Travilla was hired to design costumes for Sheridan in her next film, the 1948 Western Silver River.
-The 1947 movie 'The Inspector General' starring Danny Kaye credits Travilla as well for the costumes.
+The 1949 movie The Inspector General starring Danny Kaye credits Travilla as well for the costumes.

 Design for Marilyn Monroe when she stands over the subway grating in The Seven Year Itch (1955).

 Design for Marilyn Monroe in Gentlemen Prefer Blondes (1953), for song "Two Little Girls from Little Rock".

 After work on several B movies, Travilla worked his way upward through the studio until he earned an Oscar in 1949 for the Errol Flynn swashbuckler Adventures of Don Juan, and in 1951 designed the costumes in the now classic sci-fi tale of morality The Day the Earth Stood Still.
 He then worked mainly at Twentieth Century-Fox, where his credits included Elia Kazan's Viva Zapata!.